Minahal161/Kaggle-Data-Science-Project/README.md

 # Kaggle-Data-Science-Project
 # Diabetes Risk Classification Using Health Indicators
-An exploratory data science project using machine learning to predict diabetes risk factors.
-This project analyzes the CDC's health indicators dataset to identify the most significant lifestyle and demographic predictors of diabetes and pre-diabetes.
-This repository implements a machine learning pipeline to classify diabetes risk using the CDC's Health Indicators dataset sourced from the UCI Machine Learning Repository:https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators
+This project uses machine learning on the CDC Health Indicators dataset: Repository:https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators to identify key lifestyle and demographic factors that predict diabetes and pre-diabetes risk.
+It builds a classification pipeline to analyze health data and estimate an individual’s diabetes risk.
 ## Overview
 The goal of this project was to determine if a patient is at risk for diabetes based on indicators such as BMI, cardiac history, and cholesterol etc. Using the CDC's health dataset, I set this up as a classification task to predict risk levels.
 I compared three different machine learning models: Random Forest, XGBoost, and K-Nearest Neighbors (KNN).
 While the initial baseline model had difficulty identifying at-risk patients, as there were significantly fewer diabetic instances than non-diabetic ones, the final Random Forest model achieved a balanced 79% accuracy and 79% weighted recall, making it the most effective version for identifying potential health risks.
 ## Summary of Work Done